havriutkin/missile-defence-python/README.md

   So, defence system eventually will have $$T = \{t_0, t_1, ..., t_n\}; X = \{x_0, x_1, ..., x_n\}; Y = \{y_0, y_1, ..., y_n\}$$

   Note, that since there is a noise in an obtained data the following is true: $$\exists i \in \{1, 2, ..., n\}: f(t_i) \neq (x_i, y_i)$$, where $f$ is a missile position function.
 Moreover, in a generic (not general) case: $$\forall i \in \{1, 2, ..., n\}: f(t_i) \neq (x_i, y_i)$$

+  Now, one wants use LR to find approximation of missile trajectories.